fieldtrip/website/development/integration.md

 We used to maintain a copy of the SVN repository with the software on [Google Code](http://code.google.com/p/fieldtrip) but in 2015 Google stopped support for it.
 Right now there is only a link to the FieldTrip website.

+## Google Analytics - obsolete

+We used Google Analytics to collect website usage statistics.
+In January 2022 we switched to Plausible.

 ## Sourceforge - obsolete

 We used to maintain a copy of the SVN repository with the software on [SourceForge](https://sourceforge.net/projects/fieldtrip/) but are now not actively using it any more.

+## Facebook - obsolete

+We used <http://facebook.com/fieldtriptoolbox> to announce events and to post photos and messages that relate to the social interaction between developers and users.
+The Facebook page is **not** used to provide support.
+In the past we also listed people who like our Facebook page on the start page. or linked in news items to photos from Facebook albums.
+Due to privacy concerns we stopped using FaceBook.